Profile: Kate, Duchess of Cambridge

 "Hopefully I'll take it in my stride," she added.

-Since her marriage the Duchess became the patron of four charities: Action on Addiction, East Anglia's Children's Hospices, the Art Room and the National Portrait Gallery.
+Since her marriage, the duchess has become the patron of four charities: Action on Addiction, East Anglia's Children's Hospices, the Art Room and the National Portrait Gallery.

 She and Prince William have undertaken two official overseas tours - to North America and Canada in 2011, and to South East Asia in 2012 to mark the Queen's Diamond Jubilee.

-In September this year, the royals took legal action against a French magazine that published topless pictures of the duchess, taken during their private holiday.
+In September last year, the royals took legal action against a French magazine that published topless pictures of the duchess, taken during a private holiday.

-On December 3, St James's Palace announced that the Duchess of Cambridge is expecting a baby, and that Catherine had been admitted to hospital with acute morning sickness.
+In December, St James's Palace announced that the Duchess of Cambridge was expecting a baby, and that Catherine had been admitted to hospital with acute morning sickness.